spannaa/apkToolkit/README.md

 3. Copy ALL of the framework apks from the rom you're working with into the 'frameworks' folder of the project folder.

-4. Copy all of the apks & jars from the rom you're working with into the 'files_in' folder of the project folder.
+4. Copy the apks & jars you want to decompile from the rom you're working with into the 'files_in' folder of the project folder.

 5. Use the menu to select tasks and execute them.

-6. To clone, build and update apktool in apkToolkit, run update_apkToolkit.bat
+6. To build and add the latest snapshot version of apktool to apkToolkit (Git MUST be installed) run build_apktool_snapshot.bat